House Bill 40 and Senate Bill 38: Alaska Naturopathic Health Care Reform

 In Alaska, naturopathic doctors have a more limited scope of practice than other healthcare providers in Alaska with equal or lesser training, though naturopathic doctors practice safely under the complete scope in many other states.

-Major health care networks, like the Providence system, include naturopathic physicians in their integrative health care models in other states.
+Major health care networks, like the Providence system, include naturopathic doctors in their integrative health care models in other states.

 Regulating naturopathic doctors appropriately will encourage more young practitioners to move to Alaska and serve Alaskans.
 Naturopathic doctors qualify for Indian Health Service’s national loan repayment program aimed at increasing access health care access in remote Alaska, but are unable to make use of this program due to the limited scope of practice.